abteilung6/tilmanx/docs/docs/product-engineering/business-requirements.md

 - A user should get a push notification for a new message
 - A user should get a push notification for a conversation request

+## Milestone

+The first milestone contains following requirements

+- Sign-up and login with mail verification
+- Live messenger